 The print industry is simply evolving.
 It’s taking shape into something different to suit the needs of the ever-changing, ever-demanding media landscape.

 Many brands have spotted this opportunity and are using print media to their advantage, thinking of new and innovative ways to combine digital strategies with print.
+This may involve creating and printing your own custom booklets, with the help of places like Printivity (https://www.printivity.com/landing/booklets) or through other means of print media that has come back into fashion over the years.
 Using both digital and print media strategies bridges the gap between online and offline; it connects the customers to the whole marketing journey.
 The most obvious way we have seen this happening is the use of Quick Response (QR) codes in magazines, combining social media with in-store displays, and using digital opt-ins from direct mailings.

 Therefore, more and more companies are reinventing the use of print media, flipping it on its head and creating new ways to entice customers and heighten the buzz around their brand.